 This comprehensive feature, dated and ascribed to The Knickerbocker Press, is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
 It references the genesis of "Blue Moon" being that evening of moonlit skating on a pond, and is the primary evidence we have for that aspect of the song's creation.
-It quotes him in his own words about sending the song to New York music broker Jack Mahoney.
+It quotes Roman in his own words about sending the song to New York music broker Jack Mahoney.

 This piece was likely published in a Troy, New York, newspaper, because the city isn't included in the reference to Roman's address.
-Newspaper style would call for including the city if the paper were published elsewhere than in Troy.
+Newspaper style would call for naming the city if the paper were published elsewhere than in Troy.

 The name of publication and the date were noted on the backside of the fragment, enabling us to source the complete article and access its title.